 Note that if you are working and you lose your job, you may collect unemployment benefits (assuming you otherwise qualify for them) even though you are also collecting your Social Security retirement benefits.

 Special Rule as You Approach Full Retirement Age

 If you are already receiving your retirement benefits, a special higher earnings limit applies in the 12 months before you turn your full retirement age (66 for folks retiring today).
-If you will reach full retirement age in 2013, you may earn up to $3,340 per month without losing any of your benefits.
-And for every $3 you earn over that amount in any month, you will lose $1 in Social Security benefits.
+If you will reach full retirement age in 2014, you may earn up to $3,450 per month without losing any of your benefits.
+But for every $3 you earn over that amount in any month, you will lose $1 in Social Security benefits.
 Beginning in the month you reach full retirement age, you become eligible to earn any amount without penalty.

 If you are self-employed, you may receive full benefits for any month during this first year in which you did not perform what Social Security considers “substantial services.”
 The usual test for whether you worked substantial services is whether you worked in your business more than 45 hours during the month (or between 15 and 45 hours in a highly skilled occupation).
 In other words, if you work in your business more than 45 hours in a month, Social Security may reduce your benefit.

 The Social Security Administration bases its benefit calculations on earnings reported on W-2 forms and on self-employment tax payments.
 Most individuals are not required to send in an estimate of earnings.